zelaxo/lazlodb/Readme.md

 * All documents exist in a database, which is essentially a folder being tracked by lazlo.

 ## Features
 * Databases do not require an isolated environment.
-They can exist anywhere, even in your cloud folder (this will sync your database to the cloud).
+They can exist anywhere, even in your code repository or cloud folder.
 * Very easy to use.
 * Multiple commands for the same operation (Eg. **newdoc** & **create doc** both will create a new document).
 * Inbuilt caching system caches recently queried documents leading to faster responses.